.NET Framework: Security

 Managed CIL bytecode is easier to reverse-engineer than native code, unless obfuscated. .NET decompiler programs enable developers with no reverse-engineering skills to view the source code behind unobfuscated .NET assemblies.
-In contrast, apps compiled to native machine code are much harder to reverse-engineer, and source code is almost never produced successfully, mainly because of compiler optimizations and lack of reflection.
+In contrast, apps compiled from native machine code are much harder to reverse-engineer, and source code is almost never produced successfully, mainly because of compiler optimizations and lack of reflection.
 This creates concerns in the business community over the possible loss of trade secrets and the bypassing of license control mechanisms.
 To mitigate this, Microsoft has included Dotfuscator Community Edition with Visual Studio .NET since 2002.
 Third-party obfuscation tools are also available from vendors such as VMware, V.i.
 Labs, Turbo, and Red Gate Software.
 Method-level encryption tools for .NET code are available from vendors such as SafeNet.

 Memory management

 CLR frees the developer from the burden of managing memory (allocating and freeing up when done); it handles memory management itself by detecting when memory can be safely freed.
 Instantiations of .NET types (objects) are allocated from the managed heap; a pool of memory managed by CLR.
 As long as a reference to an object exists, which may be either direct, or via a graph of objects, the object is considered to be in use.
 When no reference to an object exists, and it cannot be reached or used, it becomes garbage, eligible for collection.